kings1990/restful-fast-request-doc/docs/en/guide/README.md

 ![Version](https://img.shields.io/jetbrains/plugin/v/16988)
 ![Downloads](https://img.shields.io/jetbrains/plugin/d/16988)

-[**Restful Fast Request**](https://plugins.jetbrains.com/plugin/16988-fast-request) is a plugin based on springmvc that help you quickly generate **url** and **params**.It is also a http client tool.
+[**Restful Fast Request**](https://plugins.jetbrains.com/plugin/16988-fast-request) is a powerful restful api toolkit plugin help you quickly generate url and params by exist method.
-You only need to click the rocket icon on the left side of the method, the plugin will help you generate the method url and parameters and display in the tool window, and then click Send Request to complete the API debugging in IDEA, and you can save the history request
+`Plugin = API debug tool + API manager tool`.
+It has a beautiful interface to compose requests,inspect server responses,store your api request and export api request
+Plugin help you debug request just in Intellij frame

 Compared with the HTTP Client, Restful Fast Request not only has the built-in functions of the HTTP Client, but also provides a friendly, easy-to-understand and intuitive interface, which makes it more convenient and simple for users to